That’s what my little girl says when she hurts herself. Over the years there have been different levels of “OUCHIES!”

 As much as I wanted my daughter’s cry to stop and as much as I wanted to take away her pain, I could not.
 And as much as I wanted her mother to stop yelling at me and as much as I didn’t want to believe it was my fault; I felt as if it was.

 There were times when she was scared and I could not be there to protect her.
-There were times I was not there to stop her from crying, and too, there were times she fell, and when she said, “OUCHIE!”
+There were times I was not there to stop her from crying and there were times she fell, and when she said, “OUCHIE!”
 I wasn’t there to make her feel better.

 One night, I took my wife and child out for dinner.
 I admit I am fortunate to have my daughter get along with my wife.
-Step-parenting comes with its tricks, but luckily, we have no issues, and luckily, we all get along.
+Step-parenting comes with its tricks, but luckily, we have no issues and we all get along.

 This is when the “OUCHIE!” came.